radiantmediaplayer/rmp-vast/README.md

 A complete implementation example is provided in app/index.html.
 You should look at app/js/app.js.
 This example can be found live at https://www.radiantmediaplayer.com/rmp-vast/app/.

+- rmp-vast is written in ES2017 and compiled as a library with [Webpack](https://webpack.js.org/).
+See .browserslistrc for a list of targeted environments for the compiled library.
+If you want to use rmp-vast as a module (e.g. not using the compiled library), it is up to you to compile it in your project.
+Please refer to .babelrc and webpack.dev.config.js for guidance.

 [Back to documentation sections](#documentation-sections)